 The master's degree is granted for regular attendance and satisfactory completion of the prescribed course of study as indicated below.
-A minimum of 30 credits is required for each master's degree.
-These credits must be selected from courses approved for the specific master's degree program.
 A cumulative grade point average of 2.30 is required for successful completion of a master's degree.

 - a.
-Master's-only Students: - (1) To satisfy the 30-credit requirement, a student must take a minimum of 24 credits at Vermont Law and Graduate School.
-A master's student may take a maximum of 36 credits selected from courses approved for the specific master's program for completion of the degree; however, if a student has reached 30 credits and satisfied all degree requirements at the end of any semester, the degree must be awarded. - (2) For students taking residential classes, the minimum course load is six credits per semester for full-time students.
+Master's-only Students: - (1) For students taking residential classes, the minimum course load is six credits per semester for full-time students.
 The maximum course load is 14 credits per semester.
+The maximum course load for summer session is 11 credits.

+17 For purposes of this regulation, "a year" refers to a calendar year not an academic year.

-The maximum course load for summer session is 11 credits. - No exceptions are allowed other than with the prior written approval of the appropriate Program Director or the Director's designee. - (3) For students taking online learning classes, the recommended course load is three credits per term.
+No exceptions are allowed other than with the prior written approval of the appropriate Program Director or the Director's designee.

+- (2) For students taking online learning classes, the recommended course load is three credits per term.
 The online learning program offers six terms per academic year. - b.
 Joint-Degree Students See regulation V below. - c.
 Dual Degree Students See regulations VI, VII, and VIII below.